Tips on downloading music files

 Tablet or mobile your only option

 If downloading direct to tablet or mobile is your only option, then you shouldn’t really have any problem downloading MP3 files.
 There are also alternative ways for getting zip files onto your device.
 Third-party apps (such as WinZip) are available which allow you to download files directly.
 This will depend on which device you have.

 Note, downloading a zip file directly can be a bit bothersome working out if the file did download or not, and where it has ended up.
 Allow enough time for the file to complete its transfer – could take a few minutes.

 Still need help?
 Find out more…

-For more on downloading and iTunes/iPhone visit the Apple site:
+For more help on downloading for iTunes/iPhone visit the iMore site: